Coldmaple/Reinforce-Learning-Blackjack/README.md

 # Reinforce-Learning-Blackjack
-Use reinforcement learning to train a blackjack agent
+Use reinforcement learning algorithms to train a blackjack agent